Asian and Middle Eastern Studies (AMES)

 The Asian and Middle Eastern Studies course (or Tripos) is divided into three parts, known as Part IA, Part IB and Part II.
 Examinations in Part IA are taken at the end of the first year, Part IB at the end of the second.
 Part II normally lasts for two years, with the third year spent abroad in an appropriate country.
 Students who have chosen to combine Asian and Middle Eastern Studies with a modern language (e.g. French) will follow a course which is divided fairly equally between the two.
 The Tripos System can offer the student great flexibility: some students come to the Faculty to take Parts IA and IB after having already completed Part I of another Tripos (e.g. Classics, Economics, etc), and some complete Part I of Asian and Middle Eastern Studies and then transfer to another Faculty; both lead to a normal Honours degree.

-The standard A Level offer for Asian and Middle Eastern Studies is A*AA.
-The standard IB offer is 40-42 points with 776 at Higher Level.
 Since East Asian and Middle Eastern languages are rarely taught in schools, the first year teaching assumes no prior knowledge of the subject.
 Although most applicants have taken a language at A-level, those with a maths or science background can be equally successful.
 However, some formal language training (in any language) would be beneficial, as the language classes at the Faculty are very intensive.
 For applicants wishing to study a modern language as part of the Asian and Middle Eastern Studies degree, an A Level in the chosen modern language is required.